-My certification in philosophical counseling is granted by the American Philosophical Practitioners Association, and I have successfully assisted a number of clients.
-After earning a Ph.D in Philosophy from the University of Southern Illinois at Carbondale in 2002, I have designed and taught philosophy courses, with particularly strong focus on Ethics, Critical Thinking, Practical Rationality, Philosophy of Emotion, and the History of Philosophy for over a decade.
+My certification in philosophical counseling is granted by the American Philosophical Practitioners Association, and I have successfully assisted a number of clients over the years.
+After earning a Ph.D in Philosophy from the University of Southern Illinois at Carbondale in 2002, I have designed and taught philosophy courses, with particularly strong focus on Ethics, Critical Thinking, Practical Rationality, Philosophy of Emotion, and the History of Philosophy for over a decade and a half.

 Positions I have held in recent years have involved me in working with clients in contexts ranging from faculty development and academic leadership, corporate training and coaching, transitioning to new careers or into retirement, complex ethical problems and dilemmas, personal development, anger management.
 I bring into my practice not only a solid theoretical formation and scholarship, but also resources of years of practical experience in helping clients uncover, articulate, assess, and decide about their desires, values, reasoning processes, and assumptions.